bstaruk/starbase/README.md

 # Starbase v4

 Starbase is a production-ready static website boilerplate featuring Webpack 5, TypeScript, PostCSS & Tailwind CSS.
-It has been steadily maintained since [March 18, 2017](https://github.com/bstaruk/starbase/pull/1) by [Brian Staruk](https://brian.staruk.net).

 Begin developing in minutes with some of the most powerful front-end technologies available in 2024, powered by a delightfully simple and fully featured developer experience.

 The primary mission of Starbase is to be simple -- easily configured, extended and integrated.
 This also happens to make it a great platform for web developers to become more familiar with bare-metal Webpack configs, TypeScript and/or Tailwind CSS.

 > "Simplicity is the ultimate sophistication."<br>_\- Leonardo da Vinci_

+Starbase has been a work in progress by [Brian Staruk](https://brian.staruk.net) [March 18, 2017](https://github.com/bstaruk/starbase/pull/1).

 ---